-Finding toddler stocking stuffers doesn’t have to be hard.
+Finding stocking stuffers doesn’t have to be hard.
 Find over 30 no candy toddler stocking stuffers for the kids on your nice list are easy to find!
 We’ve made a list of the best toddler stocking stuffers.
 All options age appropriate, not totally full of junk, and will be used for more than just the one day.
-Help Santa this year and full up your toddlers stocking with great items that you’ll actually use this year!
+Help Santa this year and fill the sock up with great items that you’ll actually use this year!

 This post was originally posted on November 17, 2016 and has since been updated.